laurgao/qaoa-weighted-maxcut/README.md

 # 12 Notebooks, 11 failures

+*WAIT!
+Before I get into the story, some housekeeping: The final code I'm submitting is [12-pennylane-final.ipynb](/attempts/12-pennylane-final.ipynb).*

 Picture this: you know nothing about QAOA (beyond it has a cool name some pronounce "kwa-wa") and in less than 48 hours, you're supposed to build a implementation of the algorithm to solve the weighted maxcut problem, generalized to be able to work on any graph.

 That's where I was on the morning of Saturday, Feb 20.
 By Sunday night, I had to submit this code as part of a screening task for [QOSF mentorship](https://qosf.org/qc_mentorship/) applications.
 The task: Generalize Jack Ceroni's QAOA code to solve the maxcut problems for *weighted* graphs.
 (For those unfamiliar, [here](problem-statement.md) is the full problem statement.)

 My anxiety levels were though the roof.
 No kidding.

-This is my QAOA maxcut journey.

-*WAIT!
-Before I get into the story, some housekeeping: The final code I'm submitting is [12-pennylane-final.ipynb](/attempts/12-pennylane-final.ipynb).*

-Now, with that out of the way, it's storytime!

 ## How I learnt and built QAOA in 2 days
 ### Saturday Part 1: Pennylane unweighted implementation